Brett-Tanner/Journal/Sep_22.md

 ## Sat 24th
 ### Odin Project - Databases
+- Finished the assignment SQL tutorials; [SQL Teaching](https://www.sqlteaching.com/) made progress on [SQL Bolt](http://sqlbolt.com/)
+- You can nest SQL queries, e.g. "SELECT * FROM family_members WHERE num_legs = (SELECT MIN(num_legs) FROM family_members);" to get rows where the number of legs is equal to the minimum number of legs
+- Dates are represented in the format YYYY-MM-DD
+    - can be compared with < or >
+- You can self-join using aliases to determine which is the left and right table

+#### Query order of execution
+1. FROM and JOINs

+The FROM clause, and subsequent JOINs are first executed to determine the total working set of data that is being queried.
+This includes subqueries in this clause, and can cause temporary tables to be created under the hood containing all the columns and rows of the tables being joined.

+2. WHERE

+Once we have the total working set of data, the first-pass WHERE constraints are applied to the individual rows, and rows that do not satisfy the constraint are discarded.
+Each of the constraints can only access columns directly from the tables requested in the FROM clause.
+Aliases in the SELECT part of the query are not accessible in most databases since they may include expressions dependent on parts of the query that have not yet executed.

+3. GROUP BY

+The remaining rows after the WHERE constraints are applied are then grouped based on common values in the column specified in the GROUP BY clause.
+As a result of the grouping, there will only be as many rows as there are unique values in that column.
+Implicitly, this means that you should only need to use this when you have aggregate functions in your query.

+4. HAVING

+If the query has a GROUP BY clause, then the constraints in the HAVING clause are then applied to the grouped rows, discard the grouped rows that don't satisfy the constraint.
+Like the WHERE clause, aliases are also not accessible from this step in most databases.

+5. SELECT

+Any expressions in the SELECT part of the query are finally computed.

+6. DISTINCT

+Of the remaining rows, rows with duplicate values in the column marked as DISTINCT will be discarded.

+7. ORDER BY

+If an order is specified by the ORDER BY clause, the rows are then sorted by the specified data in either ascending or descending order.
+Since all the expressions in the SELECT part of the query have been computed, you can reference aliases in this clause.

+8. LIMIT / OFFSET

+Finally, the rows that fall outside the range specified by the LIMIT and OFFSET are discarded, leaving the final set of rows to be returned from the query.

 #### Statements
 - SELECT:
     - best practice to specify table name for the col like users.name or users.email
     - also have SELECT DISTINCT to get a list of all different usernames e.g. SELECT DISTINCT users.name FROM users
+        - you actually prepend DISTINCT to the column name you want distinct values for, it's not a modifier on SELECT
 - COMMIT
 - CREATE DATABASE
 - CREATE TABLE: